rphilipzhang/AI-PhD-Antai-Su2024/README.md

 Choose one from the following to replicate for **Project 1 (1st-Half)**:
 - Chen, Luyang, Markus Pelger, Jason Zhu (2023) Deep Learning in Asset Pricing. *Management Science* 70(2):714-750.
 [Link to the Paper](https://pubsonline.informs.org/doi/full/10.1287/mnsc.2023.4695); [Link to the GitHub Repo](https://github.com/LouisChen1992/Deep_Learning_in_Asset_Pricing).
 - Mei, Q., Xie, Y., Yuan, W., Jackson, M. O. (2024).
 A Turing test of whether AI chatbots are behaviorally similar to humans. *Proceedings of the National Academy of Sciences*, 121(9), e2313925121.
-[Link to the Paper](https://www.pnas.org/doi/full/10.1073/pnas.2313925121); [Link to the GitHun Repo](https://github.com/yutxie/ChatGPT-Behavioral).
+[Link to the Paper](https://www.pnas.org/doi/full/10.1073/pnas.2313925121); [Link to the GitHub Repo](https://github.com/yutxie/ChatGPT-Behavioral).

 Choose one from the following to replicate for **Project 2 (2nd-Half)**:
 - Zhang, Mengxia and Lan Luo.
 2023.
 Can consumer-posted photos serve as a leading indicator of restaurant survival?
 Evidence from Yelp. *Management Science* 69(1): 25-50.
 [Link to the Paper](https://pubsonline.informs.org/doi/full/10.1287/mnsc.2022.4359); [Link to the Data and Code](https://www.dropbox.com/s/r53aill2dkbu3ir/management_science_data_code_submission.zip).